Home / Admission / Frequently Asked Questions

 Frequently Asked Questions

-WHAT TYPES OF PROGRAMS ARE OFFERED AT THE CHILDREN’S HOUSE?
+WHAT TYPES OF PROGRAMS ARE OFFERED AT THE CHILDREN’S HOUSE AND COMPASS JUNIOR HIGH?

-We offer programs for children from early infancy through 8th grade.
+We are a Montessori school for children from infancy through 8th grade.
 The curriculum presented in classroom communities is organized in developmental cycles.
-Infant: 3 months to 16 months; Toddler: 16 months to 3 years; Primary: 3 to 6 years; Lower and Upper Elementary: 1st to 6th grade; and the Junior High Program: 7th and 8th grade.
+Nido: 3 months to 16 months; Young Children’s Community: 16 months to 3 years; Primary: 3 to 6 years; Lower Elementary: 1st to 3rd grade; Upper Elementary: 4th to 6th grade; and Compass Montessori Junior High: 7th and 8th grade.
 The most important factor in program placement is developmental readiness.

 WHAT IS THE TEACHING PHILOSOPHY?